earvinpiamonte/drownthesky/README.md

 # drownthesky

-Discover the universe with different photographs of astronomers each day.
+Discover the universe each day with different photographs by astronomers.

 ## Maintainer